0davidog/CI_PP2_TriviaSurvivor/README.md

 ![contact-form-screen](https://github.com/0davidog/trivia-survivor/assets/135815736/d9211c2b-c2c5-4389-bc5c-8fe86586c069)

 The contact form allows the user to leave feedback on their experience with the app.
 Using the service [emailJS](https://www.emailjs.com/) I set up Javascript email service so that any feedback entered in the form will be sent to me via email.
+This would allow for the site to grow from user suggestions.
 The format is as follows:

 - Subject: Trivia Survivor Feedback from {{user_name}}
 - Hello David,